victorkiambi/hospital-appointment-and-queue-management-system-api/Technical_implementation_doc.md

 ---

 ## 15. Deployment

+- **Containerization:** The backend is fully containerized using a multi-stage `Dockerfile` (PHP, Nginx, Supervisor).
+- **Fly.io:** Primary deployment target.
+Uses `fly.toml` for configuration, persistent storage mounts, and environment variables.
+- **CI/CD:** Automated deployment via GitHub Actions (`.github/workflows/fly-deploy.yml`).
+- **Database:** Default is SQLite for simplicity.
+For production, configure MariaDB/MySQL or use Fly.io Postgres.
-- Environment configuration is managed via `.env` files.
+- **Environment:** All sensitive configuration is managed via `.env` and Fly.io secrets.
-- Database migrations and seeders are used for setup.
-- (Optional) We may deploy to AWS EC2 or similar cloud infrastructure.

 ---